drBenway/pixi-vn-wiki/start/canvas-functions.md

 ## Add Canvas Components

-To add a canvas element to the game window, you can use the `canvas.add`.
+To add a canvas component to the game window, you can use the `canvas.add`.
 The `add` method have the following parameters:

-* `alias`: Is a alias (or id) for the canvas element.
-There can only be one item in the canvas with that id, if you add an canvas element with the same alias, the previous canvas element will be removed.
+* `alias`: Is a alias (or id) for the canvas component.
+There can only be one item in the canvas with that id, if you add an canvas component with the same alias, the previous canvas component will be removed.
-* `element`: The canvas element to add.
+* `component`: The canvas component to add.

 ```typescript
 import { canvas, CanvasSprite, Assets } from '@drincs/pixi-vn'